kungumasakthivel/Login-Register/README.md

 user side and verfies the user wheather they have access to route to the specific route int the application.
 This auth.js file export a function which help's the end point to verify the user.
 THis function passed as an middleware function in the API function's.
+API (end points) are written here with prefered methods like   get, put, post or DELETE are over here.

 `app.js' file consist of third party packages which help to connect the database, encrypt the user password, generate JWT token for sub-request authentication and more.